To Mass Media and NGO-s

 Teghout CJSC currently continues its preparatory activities aimed at increasing the processing capacities on its Teghout copper-molybdenum mine site.
 In particular, we have completed the amendment to the environmental impact assessment report on the project of “Expansion of Teghout Copper-Molybdenum Plant up to 15 mln Tons of Ore per Year” and other ancillary documents.
 These activities have been carried out in full compliance with the Technical Proposal № TA 44 issued by the Center for Environmental Impact Assessment on 31.08.2017, as well as with other requirements of applicable mining legislation as amended in 2016-2017.
 The completed and renewed application package will be submitted to the Ministry of Energy Infrastructures and Natural Resources of RA in order to be granted the required permits and licenses.

-For further information, please, refer to the links below:
+For further information, please, refer to the link below: